 I was a refugee from Vietnam and settled in Australia in 1982 after approximately 1 yr in various refugee camps in Thailand.
 I have documented that lucky journey in a blog entry here and through a series of photos.

 My life and career have revolved mainly around the St Vincent’s Hospital campus.
 Shortly after arriving in Australia, I worked as a kitchen hand at St Vincent’s Hospital, and in the mean time, pursued graduate studies in biostatistics and epidemiology in Macquarie and Sydney universities.
 In 1990, I was back to St Vincent’s campus to work on my PhD (medicine, genetics of osteoporosis) and the Dubbo Osteoporosis Epidemiology Study which was initiated by the Garvan Institute of Medical Research.
 Then, after a 3-yr stint as an Associate Professor in Medicine at the WSU School of Medicine (USA), in 2001 I again returned to the Garvan Institute to head the Epidemiology and Genetics of Osteoporosis Laboratory.
 Currently, I am a Principal Investigator of the Dubbo study, and a Senior Principal Fellow of the Garvan Institute of Medical Research.
+On 10/9/2021 I left the Garvan Institute (after 30 years of services) to consolidate my research activities at the University of Technology, Sydney (UTS).

 In 2008, I was awarded a NHMRC Senior Research Fellowship, and in the same year, I was promoted to full Professor at the UNSW School of Public Health and Community Medicine and the St Vincent’s Clinical School.
 I also hold appointments as a Professor of Predictive Medicine, University of Technology Sydney, and Adjunct Professor of Epidemiology and Biostatistics of the School of Medicine, University of Notre Dame, Australia.
 Apart from a degree in biostatistics, I also hold two doctorates in science and medicine.
 I am the 33rd academic who was awarded the thesis-based D.Sc. degree by UNSW Sydney based on my distinguished contributions to osteoporosis research and the assessment of osteoporotic fracture.
 In 2020, I was awarded a NHMRC Leadership Fellowship Level III (former Australia Fellowship) to continue my research on the genetics of bone loss.